This delicious banana-based 'gelato' combines flavors of almond and maple for a healthier and more modern take on Italian ice cream!

 It also contains less air, making it denser, and it is usually served at a slightly warmer temperature than ice cream, making it softer in consistency.

-Before anyone gets sassy in the comments, I know frozen bananas do not a gelato make, but I DO think the descriptions above aptly portray this creamy dessert we're all enchanted with (and it beats the heck out of calling it 'Processed Frozen Bananas’….
+Before anyone gets sassy in the comments, I know frozen bananas do not a gelato make, but I DO think the descriptions above aptly portray this creamy dessert we're all enchanted with (and it beats the heck out of calling it 'Processed Frozen Bananas'!

 Whoever out there discovered that bananas could be frozen is a person worthy of some serious accolades, but the genius that somehow whirred them into this delicious treat should be given preferential treatment for life!

-- 2 frozen bananas
+- 2 large frozen bananas

-- 3 T. raw almond butter
+- 3 Tbsp raw almond butter

-- 1 t. maple syrup
+- 1 tsp maple syrup

-- 1 T. vanilla extract
+- 1 Tbsp vanilla extract

-- 1/4 t. almond extract
+- ¼ tsp almond extract

-- 1/4 c. light coconut milk
+- ¼ cup light coconut milk

-- Throw everything into your food processor.
+- Add everything into your food processor.

-- Process until well-combined and creamy.
+- Process until well combined and creamy.

 - Freeze for a bit if you like your ice treats a bit harder, but it's delicious as is!

-I love the additions of the almond butter as well as the extracts.
-I’ve had plain banana soft serve, and it was a nice and healthy treat, but the almond butter brings a richness that can't be duplicated, and vanilla and almond extracts add loads of flavor without extra calories!
+I've had plain banana soft serve, and it was a nice and healthy treat, but the almond butter brings a richness that can't be duplicated, and vanilla and almond extracts add loads of flavor without extra calories!